On the labelling of characters of Weyl groups of type $F_4$: Harish-Chandra series of unipotent characters

-For any irreducible character $\phi$ of $W$, we have a corresponding unipotent character of $F_4(q)$, denoted by $[\phi]$ in Lusztig's table \cite[p.~371]{LuB}, or again by $\phi$ in Carter's table \cite[p.~479]{Ca2}.
-If $(\phi',\phi'')$ is one of the pairs of characters that are permuted as in Remark~\ref{rem12}, then $[\phi'],[\phi'']$ have the same degree.
-Thus, as far as character degrees are concerned, the two tables in \cite[p.~371]{LuB} and \cite[p.~479]{Ca2} are the same.
+\begin{rem} In the setting of Example~\ref{hc1}, let us write $[\phi]\in \cS$ for the unipotent character corresponding to $\phi\in \Irr(W)$.
+If $(\phi',\phi'')$ is one of the pairs of characters that are permuted as in Remark~\ref{rem12}, then $[\phi'], [\phi'']$ have the same degree.
+Thus, as far as unipotent character degrees are concerned, it is irrelevant whether convention (AC) or convention (L) is chosen.
 However, a difference occurs when we consider the partition of the unipotent characters into ``families'' and the parametrisation of the characters inside the various families in terms of finite sets $\cM(\cG)$ (of certain pairs $(x,\sigma)$), as defined in \cite[4.14]{LuB} (see also \cite[\S 13.6]{Ca2}).
+There are $11$ families, two of which contain $4$ characters, one of which contains $21$ characters, and all the remaining families contain just one character.
+The $4$-element families contain $3$ characters of the form $[\phi]$ for $\phi\in \Irr(W)$.
+For example, one of them is given as follows: